Amplo-AG/platform-docs-gitbook/Advanced/Permissions.md

 ## Updating Permissions

 Under `Settings` > `Permissions`, you find a list of actions that require permission.
 The permissions are all given for the roles described above.
-Feel free to change them to your organisations need!****
+Here you can change the role permissions to your organisations need.